Investment Opportunity with a secured tenant

 This information is provided for general information purposes only and is based on information provided by the Seller and may be subject to change.
 No warranty or representation is made as to its accuracy and interested parties should place no reliance on it and should make their own independent inquiries.

-This property at 5B Anka Place, Newman is a two bedroom, one bathroom house listed for sale by Daryan Abdullah at Harcourts Initiative.
+This property at 5B Anka Place, Newman is a two bedroom, one bathroom house sold by Daryan Abdullah at Harcourts Initiative on 24 Apr 2024.

 Mount Newman was named by the surveyor W F Rudall in 1896, "in honour of our late leader".
 Newman was Aubrey Woodward Newman, the original leader of the survey party carrying out surveys in the neighbourhood of the Ophthalmia Range in 1896.
 He contracted typhoid fever at Peak Hill and, too ill to continue, was later returned to Cue where he died on May 24th, 1896.